-We have some simple rules, which are specially designed for acoustic and often low-key concerts.
+We have some simple rules, which are specially designed acoustic and often low-key concerts.

 - If you can not text properly, DO NOT sing along.

-- If you can text, but experience shows that you actually overpower artist when you sing with, NOT sing along!
+- If you CAN text, but experience shows that you actually overpower the artist when you sing along, NOT sing along!

-(Cf: the left behind hippie standing next to me on Lars Winnerbäck at Ricks under Bergenfest 2005)
+(Cf: the left behind hippie standing next to me on Lars Winnerbäck at Ricks in Bergen Fest 2005)

 - If you no longer have glass building block in the shower because they cracked while singing in the shower ...
 NOT sing along!

-- And everything in the world, you should NOT under ANY circumstances whistle melody played!
-Unless your name is Atle Antonsen so sound can completely miserable.
+- And EVERYTHING in the world, you should NOT under ANY circumstances whistle the tune being played!
+Unless your name is Atle Antonsen so you sound COMPLETELY miserable.
 AND you whistling tune.
-Believe me, even if it sounds good in your head, so it sounds absolutely horrid out for all of us.
+Believe me, even if it sounds good in your head, so it sounds absolutely horrible out for all of us.

 - If the artist is trying to tell a story between songs, shut up!
 It is (mostly) a point in what he is trying to say.

 - Whispers?
 NO good idea.
-It sounds if possible, even more annoying than the few who speak loud ... think about how funny it seems when Homer Simpson tries to whisper ... just the way you sound out.
-JUST so ...
+It sounds if possible, even more annoying than someone who talks loud ... think how funny it seems when Homer Simpson tries to whisper ... just the way you sound out.
+JUST like ...

 - If your cell phone rings, do NOT take it!
 Switch off!
 You would matter off the phone before the concert started.